 One of the islands which has that in abundance is Santorini.
-The two biggest towns here, Fira and Oia, hang on to the cliff-face of this volcanic island, and the buildings within them – whitewashed and often with blue-domed roofs – stand strikingly against the backdrop.
+The two biggest towns there, Fira and Oia, hang on to the cliff-face of this volcanic island, and the buildings within them – whitewashed and often with blue-domed roofs – stand strikingly against the backdrop.

 Situated beside the Acropolis is our favorite area of Athens – Plaka.
 The quaint streets in this neighborhood wind their way up hilly slopes and are adorned with flower pots and tiny independent shops selling jewellery and clothes.
 With family-run taverns and boutique coffee shops, this is one of the best places in Athens – and Greece – to grab a bite to eat and watch the world go by.

 Surrounded by the sea on three sides, this town has several waterfronts which have a great selection of shopping and dining opportunities.
-The infamous ‘leper island’ of Spinalonga – which was in use up to 1957 as a quarantine center – is close by and can be visited from the town.
+The infamous ‘leper island’ of Spinalonga – which was in use up to 1957 as a quarantine center – is close by and can be visited via a boat that leaves from the town.

 Spain is packed with beautiful towns that appear little-changed in centuries.
-However it’s the cities here that really pull in the crowds.
+However it’s the cities that really pull in the crowds.